Serai Nurmahal

-Serai Nurmahal or Mughal Serai is an inn of historical importance located at Nurmahal, near Jalandhar.
+Serai Nurmahal (Mughal Serai) is an inn of historical importance located at Nurmahal, near Jalandhar.

 History

 The Mughal age was an age of development in almost every field including economy.
 The growing importance of trade and commerce and politics, led to the construction of a network of roads that connected places of commercial and political interests.
 Along the sides of these roads shady trees were planted, wells dug out and resting places for travellers called serais were constructed.

 The serai was constructed on the orders of Noor Jahan, wife of the Mughal Emperor Jahangir under the supervision of Zakariya Khan in 1618AD, then Governor of the Doab.
 Nurmahal got its name from Noor Jahan, who is said to have been brought up here.

 Location And Design

 Nurmahal is situated 16 miles south of Jalandhar, 25 miles east south-east of Sultanpur and 13 miles west of Pahlor.

 The serai was built on a site measuring 551 square feet.
 It had octagonal towers at the corners.
 The western gateway, called Lahore gate is double-storied and built in red sandstone.
 Its front is divided into panels ornamented in sculptured relief.
 There were figures of angels, lotuses, nymphs, lions, elephants, birds, peacocks, men on horseback, etc. The scenes represented by many of these had scenes of elephant fight or four horsemen playing Chaugan.
 Over the entrance to the gateway is an inscription, flanked by scenes of fighting animals and sculpted lotus mounds.
-The inscription written in four rhyming verses, reads as follows :
+The inscription written in four rhyming verses, reads as follows: